rsand-temple/novelkms/docs/NovelKMS_Project_Document.md

 - Delete confirmation dialog wording update: change "cannot be undone" language to "move to trash," and fix codex entries being referred to as "scenes" in that dialog.
 - Help topics are seed content; expand and refine as the product matures.
 The validator ensures cross-links stay valid.
 - `HelpButton` is wired into `SettingsDialog` as a reference example; wire into remaining dialogs and toolbars as help content is authored.
+- Artifacts: blob storage directory must be included in the backup set alongside `pg_dump` (blobs are NOT in PostgreSQL).
+Caddy/Dropwizard max request body should be ≥ 50 MB.
+Podman Quadlet needs a host volume mapped to `NOVELKMS_ARTIFACT_DIR`.
+- Artifacts: restore de-dup appends " (n)" to the whole name, not before the extension (`report.pdf` → `report.pdf (1)`) — consistent with manuscript pattern, acceptable for v1.
+- Artifacts: nav-pane folder drag (drag-to-reorder/reparent folders in the tree itself) deferred — moves are fully covered by the Explorer's drag-to-folder and right-click Move to… dialog.

 ## Near-term next actions